 Hip problems are common in dogs and cats and the solution is sometimes surgical.
-The following cases were all successfully treated at Poulsbo Animal Clinic by Dr. Adams or Blanchette.
+The following cases were all successfully treated at Poulsbo Animal Clinic by Dr. Adams.

 Fractures of the femoral head/neck can be pinned.
 Jeph is a cat that came home from being outside one day and was limping; he was likely hit by a car.
 The femoral neck is fractured in multiple locations.
 It was successfully repaired using bone pins.

 Some cats have incomplete closure of the growth plate in the hip and are prone to fracture in that location, a condition known as a capital physeal fracture.
 Archie is a young cat that fractured on both sides.
 A procedure called an FHO (femoral head ostectomy or femoral head and neck excision) is performed to eliminate the pain.
 The procedure seems completely barbaric, but a pseudojoint forms as the hips heal and these cats do very well.
 The arrows show where the femoral necks have rotated up relative to the femoral heads in Archie.

 Without an FHO, these hips go on to become severely arthritic.
 Treatment at that time is also FHO.
 This is a cat that did not get diagnosed at the time of the injury and lived with the fractures for several years.
 The arrows point to the tips of the femoral necks that have rotated out of the correct position in the femoral heads.
 Note the severe bony changes consistent with arthritis.